Exact Dynamics of Multi-class Stochastic Gradient Descent: Introduction

 \section{Introduction}

-Understanding the dynamics of stochastic gradient descent (SGD) in high dimensions remains a central challenge in machine learning theory.
-While significant progress has been made for isotropic data distributions, real-world datasets exhibit substantially more structure: they are composed of multiple classes, each with anisotropic noise.
-This anisotropy can significantly affect algorithm convergence and stability, yet most theoretical analyses either assume spherical Gaussians or consider only a small number of classes.
+Stochastic optimization algorithms are applied to high-dimensional data and parameter spaces.
+Understanding the dynamics and generalization of these algorithms remains a central challenge in modern machine learning.
+While significant progress has been made on isotropic Gaussian data distributions, real-world datasets exhibit substantially more structure: they are comprised of multiple classes, each with anisotropic noise.
+This anisotropy and non-Gaussianity can significantly affect algorithm convergence and stability, yet most theoretical analyses either assume spherical Gaussians or consider only a small number of classes with isotropic covariance structure.

-In this paper, we study the dynamics of SGD on risk minimization problems over Gaussian mixture models (GMMs) with anisotropic class-wise covariance structures.
-Our framework extends the approach developed in \cite{collinswoodfin2023hitting} to handle multiple classes, a number of classes that can grow with input dimension and data with non-zero mean, addressing more realistic datasets with a multi-class nature.
+In this work, we study the dynamics of stochastic gradient descent (SGD) on risk minimization problems over Gaussian mixture models (GMMs) with anisotropic class-wise covariance structures.
+Our framework handles multiple classes, including a number of classes that can grow with input dimension, and data with non-zero mean, addressing more realistic datasets.

 GMMs are particularly well-suited for high-dimensional analysis due to their mathematical tractability and surprising universality.
-Recent work has shown that the Gaussian mixture assumption captures key behaviors across diverse machine learning tasks. \cite{loureiro2021learning, dandi2024universality} demonstrated that empirical learning curves follow GMM behavior even for non-Gaussian data. \cite{seddik2020random} showed that deep learning representations in GANs can be characterized by their first two moments for a wide range of classifiers in high dimensions.
-Furthermore, GMMs serve as effective toy models for understanding the training dynamics of neural network final layers through the neural collapse phenomenon \cite{papyan2018the}, where representations from the penultimate layer often behave like linearly separable Gaussian mixtures.
+GMM universality in high-dimension means that the performance of many algorithms (like generalized linear models) depends asymptotically only on the first- and second-order moments of the data; see for example \cite{dandi2024universality}.
+Recent work has shown that the Gaussian mixture assumption captures key behaviors across diverse machine learning tasks. \cite{loureiro2021learning, dandi2024universality} demonstrated that empirical learning curves follow GMM behavior even for non-Gaussian data. \cite{seddik2020random} showed that deep learning representations in generative adversarial nets (GANs) can be characterized by their first two moments for a wide range of classifiers in high dimensions.
+Furthermore, GMMs serve as effective toy models for understanding the training dynamics of neural network final layers through the neural collapse phenomenon \cite{papyan2020prevalence}, where representations from the penultimate layer often behave like linearly separable Gaussian mixtures.

 Despite their widespread use, most theoretical studies of GMMs are restricted to isotropic covariances and a fixed, small number of classes.
 This limits their applicability to real datasets, which typically exhibit anisotropic structure within each class and may contain many classes.
 Understanding how SGD behaves under these more realistic conditions is essential for bridging the gap between theory and practice.